An open letter to Middle Tennessee Realtors

 The math nobody wants to do: when a deal dies late, your commission goes to zero

-Here's the hard truth: it isn't if a title issue will blow up a transaction you're working on.
-It's when.
-Stay in this business long enough — and most of the Realtors reading this already have — and a title defect will eventually be the show-stopper on a deal you've poured weeks into.
-It happens to everyone.
+Here’s the hard truth: it isn’t if a title issue will blow up a transaction you’re working on.
+It’s when.
+Stay in this business long enough and a title defect will eventually be the show-stopper on a deal you’ve poured weeks into.
 The only real question is whether you find out early enough to do something about it, or late enough that your only option is to watch the deal die.

-Now imagine all of that work — and then, 72 hours before closing, the title search turns up a boundary problem that can't be resolved in time.
+Now imagine all of that work — and then, 72 hours before closing, the title search turns up a boundary problem that can’t be resolved in time.
 Or an heir nobody knew existed.
-Or a lien from a business the seller forgot they had.
 The buyer walks.
 The deal dies.

 Your commission?
 Zero.